casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/rust.md

 ### Step 4.
 Defining the Contract Entry Points

 Entry points serve as a means to access contract code installed on global state.
 These functions may be called by either session code or another instance of contract code.
-When creating contract code, you should clearly define entry point functions through the use of meaningful names that describe the actions that they perform.
+When creating contract code, you should clearly define entry point functions by using meaningful names that describe the actions that they perform.

 When defining entry points, begin with a `#[no_mangle]` line to ensure that the system does not change critical syntax within the method names.
 Each entry point should contain the contract code that drives the action you wish the function to accomplish.
 Finally, include any storage or return values needed as applicable.